romychab/effects-hilt-plugin/README.md

 ```

 In this example, the implementation consists of two methods.
 The first method `ask()` is overridden from the interface.
-It controls
+It manages
 the dialog state:

 ```kotlin